HarshKapadia2/cli/terminal.md

 -   This will run will run command_1 and then run command_2 even if command_1 did not finish successfully.

-## Finding Strings and Counting Occurences
+## Finding Strings and Counting Occurrences

 ### `grep`